S-01962

 Plain Language

-The AG may require developers of general-purpose AI models to produce their technical documentation within 90 days of a request, as part of an investigation.
-Developers may designate trade secrets, FOIL-exempt information, and attorney-client privileged materials, which remain exempt from public disclosure.
-Producing privileged materials does not waive the privilege.
+GPAI model developers need not disclose trade secrets or legally protected information in their technical documentation.
+The AG may require developers to produce their § 1553 technical documentation within 90 days as part of an investigation.
+Developers may designate trade secrets, FOIL-exempt information, and privileged material as confidential, and disclosure to the AG does not waive attorney-client privilege or work product protection.

 Statutory Text